miromatagne/TikZOverflow/README.md

 ## Using TikZOverflow

-TikZOverflow requires Java 11, and the unit tests need to be run with JUnit 5.4.
+TikZOverflow requires Java 11, PDFBox 2.0.19 (and its dependencies) and a LaTeX compiler.
+The unit tests need to be run with JUnit 5.4.
 To compile the project, you will need to install ant.

 ## Compilation